-- VET RECOMMENDED CRUELTY FREE 100% NATURAL : We use only the Highest Quality Natural Cruelty Free Essential Oil Blends, Expect Superb Coat Shine, Itch Relief and Skin Healing from Our Product: No More Uncomfortable Dog Walks Or Worries Of Skin Damage
+- VET RECOMMENDED CRUELTY FREE 100% NATURAL : We use only the Highest Quality Natural Cruelty Free Essential Oil Blends, Expect Superb Coat Shine, Itch Soothing from Our Product: No More Uncomfortable Dog Walks

-- VITAMIN E RICH NON TOXIC NON IRRITANT FORMULA : No More Worries About Harmful Treatments, Our Products Are Always Cruelty Free and Natural Resulting In Fast Healing and Repairing Of Dog Coat and Skin: Vitamin E is Great for Moisturising and Restoring Cracked or Damaged Areas Of Your Dog or Puppy's Coat and Skin
+- VITAMIN E RICH NON TOXIC NON IRRITANT FORMULA : No More Worries About Harmful Treatments, Our Products Are Always Cruelty Free and Natural Resulting In Fast Soothing and Cleansing Of Dog Coat and Skin: Vitamin E is Great for Moisturising Cracked Areas Of Your Dog or Puppy’s Coat and Skin

-- LOW LATHERING EASY APPLICATION PRODUCT: Works Easily into Dogs Coat and Gets To Work Quickly Soothing and Relieving Itchy Skin and Protecting Against Any Further Coat or Skin Damage: Great Antibacterial and Anti-fungal protection
+- LOW LATHERING EASY APPLICATION PRODUCT: Works Easily into Dogs Coat and Gets To Work Quickly Soothing Itchy Skin: Great Antibacterial and Anti-fungal protection

 - C&G ETHICAL FAMILY COMMITMENT: Proudly Hand Made In The UK Using Socially Responsible Practices, Locally Sourced And Sustainable Ingredients, Our Cruelty Free Production And Eco-friendly Recyclable Packaging Comes With A 100% Money Back Guarantee!
 If You Don’t Love Our Antifungal Shampoo, Let Us Know And Receive A Full, No Questions Asked Refund.
 We Are A Small Family Owned Business Of Pet Lovers Committed To Making Great Products That Are Safe For You, Your Pets And Our Planet!